Ads from Loser Companies

 The early days of EGM (Electrical Gamers Magazine) were resplendent with ads from companies of ill repute, often advertising games that are remembered poorly if they are remembered at all.
 Perhaps ad buys were a few dollars because the magazine had just gotten started and had a readerbase as low as videolamer at its 2008 peak, or perhaps these companies were somehow flush from the bubble days of Famicom games selling well regardless of quality.
 I refuse to believe it could be both, so please do not consider it.

 Our first ad is from a company called SETA.
 No, not SEGA, SERA.
 I mean SETA.
-This (SETA) Corporation developed the hits you know and love, like Magic Darts for NES and Strongest Habu Shogi on the GameCube. → Double your reading, double your fun.
+This (SETA) Corporation developed the hits you know and love, like Magic Darts for NES and Strongest Habu Shogi on the GameCube.
+They did publish one or two interesting games, such as the following ad’s Musya.
+If any readers joined the SETA Club, please send me your pin.

 EGM Previews for Bad Games